canalplus/rx-player/CONTRIBUTING.md

 ### Which branch to merge to

-Pull requests for bug fixes, new tests or documentation should be done on the `master` branch.
+Pull requests should be done on the `legacy-v3` branch.

-Pull requests for new features and breaking changes will have to be performed on the `next` branch.

-If you don't know on which branch to do a pull request, please open it on `master`, we will know how to redirect it to the right one.